 Q: What's your typical work process?

 A: Upon receiving a request from a client, it is always helpful to receive a few sound samples for inspiration.
 I offer an optional, totally non-committal Zoom call to the client to get a better understanding of their needs.
 Afterwards, I can put together a sound palette of bass sounds to share with the client to see which sound fits.
-Then I would import the song, or stems, into a session and together with notes regarding BPM, Key, etc. I would develop some principal ideas of a bass line to share with the client.
+Then I would import the song, or stems, into a session and together with notes regarding BPM, Chord sequence, etc. I would develop some principal ideas of a bass line to share with the client.
 When everyone is happy, I would record the complete bass line.
 After 1-2 rounds of revisions, I would record the final bass line and send along both the clean DI track, as well as the re-amped, processed track for the mixer to choose or blend between.
 If needed, I can also provide additional tracks with various levels of distortion and overdrive, if needed.

 Q: What was your career path?
 How long have you been doing this?